GLP (company): Privatization

 In 2017 GLP put itself up for sale in a bid to go private.
-The auction for the company - initially valued at $10 billion - was subject to criticism after it only attracted two bidders - Warburg Pincus and a consortium that included Bank of China, China Life Insurance Company, HOPU Investment Management and GLP chief executive Mei.
-Several potential investors opted not to bid, saying the process lacked transparency and Mei’s involvement gave the consortium an advantage.
+The auction for the company - initially valued at $10 billion - was subject to criticism after it only attracted two bidders - Warburg Pincus and a consortium that included Bank of China, China Life Insurance Company, Hopu Investment Management and GLP chief executive Mei.
+Several potential investors opted not to bid, saying the process lacked transparency and Mei's involvement gave the consortium an advantage.
 In July 2017, Mei's consortium won the bid to acquire GLP and take the company private for S$16 billion ($11.6 billion).
-More than 96 percent of the company’s shareholders voted for GLP to delist from the Singapore Stock Exchange in November 2017; it was officially delisted on January 22, 2018.
+More than 96 percent of the company's shareholders voted for GLP to delist from the Singapore Stock Exchange in November 2017; it was officially delisted on January 22, 2018.

-2018-Present
+History since 2018

 Global Logistic Properties changed its name to the acronym GLP in 2018 because its mission expanded.
 In spring of 2018, GLP established the $1.6 billion Hidden Hill Modern Logistics Private Equity Fund to invest in technology solutions such as robotics, automation and big-data sectors to improve efficiency in the logistics industry.

 In September 2018, GLP expanded into India by forming a strategic partnership with IndoSpace.

 GLP sold about 1,300 of its U.S. warehouses to The Blackstone Group in June 2019 for $18.7 billion.
-The Wall Street Journal called it “the largest private real-estate transaction ever.”
+The Wall Street Journal called it "the largest private real-estate transaction ever."

-As of April 2019, GLP was run by Mei as chief executive.
+On 11 October 2019, GLP announced that it would acquire 50% of China Merchants Capital from China Merchants Group.

-In March 2020, GLP and Golden Lincoln Holdings offered $930 million to take consumer goods supplier Li & Fung private.
+In March 2020, GLP and Golden Lincoln Holdings offers $930 million to take consumer goods supplier Li & Fung private.

-During the COVID-19 pandemic, the company opened 110 of its logistics parks in China for the storage and transfer of healthcare equipment.
+During the COVID-19 pandemic, the company opens 110 of its logistics parks in China for the storage and transfer of healthcare equipment.

+In November 2024, it was reported that GLP was considering a listing on the Hong Kong Stock Exchange in 2025.